Pythagoreanism: Akousmatikoi

-The mathēmatikoi
+Mathēmatikoi

 The mathēmatikoi acknowledged the religious underpinning of Pythagoreanism and engaged in mathēma (translated as "learning" or "studying") as part of their practice.
 While their scientific pursuits were largely mathematical, they also promoted other fields of scientific study in which Pythagoras had engaged during his lifetime.
 A sectarianism developed between the dogmatic akousmatikoi and the mathēmatikoi, who in their intellectual activism became regarded as increasingly progressive.
-This tension persisted until the 4th century BC, when the philosopher Archytas engaged in advanced mathematics as part of his devotion to Pythagoras' teachings.
+This tension persisted until the 4th century BC, when the philosopher Archytas engaged in advanced mathematics as part of his devotion to Pythagoras's teachings.

 Today, Pythagoras is mostly remembered for his mathematical ideas, and by association with the work early Pythagoreans did in advancing mathematical concepts and theories on harmonic musical intervals, the definition of numbers, proportion and mathematical methods such as arithmetic and geometry.
 The mathēmatikoi philosophers claimed that numbers were at the heart of everything and constructed a new view of the cosmos.
 In the mathēmatikoi tradition of Pythagoreanism the Earth was removed from the center of the universe.
 The mathēmatikoi believed that the Earth, along with other celestial bodies, orbited around a central fire.
 This, they believed, constituted a celestial harmony.